Dinel13/Go-green-projects/Documentation-API.md

 **Data must provided**

-Provide password and password confirmation of Account that want to be reset. both must be match.
+Provide new password and new password confirmation of Account that want to be reset. both must be match.

 **Data example** All fields must be sent.